 - The same article will probably be downloaded multiple times by multiple people, incurring a new cost each time

 In this model, the library pays an upfront subscription fee directly to the publisher for digital access.
 The library patrons trying to access the article receive dedicated login credentials to access the article.
 If there are any restrictions around sharing the content, the user must strictly follow them.
 The library needs to prepay the subscription fee(s) via purchase orders.
-Terms of the subscription are typically 1, 2, or 3 years; pricing improves as you move from the shorter to the longer terms.
+Terms of the subscription are typically one, two, or three years; and the pricing improves as you move into longer terms.

 - Can obtain usage statistics from the publisher